Karlosbubi/ASE_Abgabe/README.md

 ### Deployment

 "If you wish to [run this App] from scratch, you must first invent the universe." -Carl Sagan
-We're a bit short of inventing the universe, so we'll assume you have a working computer.
+We're a bit short of inventing the universe, so we'll assume you have a working computer and an internet connection as prerequisites.

 1. Install the Docker engine following the [Official Instructions](https://docs.docker.com/engine/install/)
 2. Ensure Docker works including `docker compose`